makersacademy/takeaway-challenge/README.md

 9.- I define an available? predicate method inside of the Order calss to see if the attribute dish is in our menu.

 User story3
-1.- I define a calculate_payment method inside of the Order class to calculate the total to be paid.
+10.- I define a calculate_payment method inside of the Order class to calculate the total to be paid.
+11.- I define a payment_wrong? method inside of the Order class to check if the payment matches the total to be paid.
+12.- I define a finish_order method inside of the Order class to confirm delivery time or raise and error if the payment was not correct.

-Steps for User:
+Steps for USER:

 User story1
 1.- The dishes, that the user will find available, have now a name and a price associated to them.